Not just a new name for a project status meeting!

 Stand-up meetings are most commonly associated with agile development methods (in particular eXtreme Programming and, more recently, Scrum), but these type of meetings are not inherently agile.
 Indeed, this type of meeting can prove useful in any environment where teams have some degree of self-management.

-Of course, I’ve had lots to draw upon - I’ll recap some of the basics of the daily stand-up (providing you with references to this same, or very similar, information that is widely available elsewhere) and talk about enablers for successful stand-up meetings.
+I’ll recap some of the basics of the daily stand-up (providing you with references to this same, or very similar, information that is widely available elsewhere) and talk about enablers for successful stand-up meetings.

 Preparing for Successful Stand-Up Meetings